FrancoSpeziali/node-simple-backend-server/README.md

     > Hint: You will need to use the `JSON.stringify()` function

-2. From inside the callback in `app.post()`, call the function you created in **Assignment 3**, passing in the data you stringified in the previous step.
+2. From inside the callback in `app.post()`, call the function which writes the file you created in **Assignment 3**, passing in the data you stringified in the previous step.
 Also pass in an appropriate filename.

     - If the `Promise` resolves:

-        1. Set the status of the response to 200 with the function `response.status(200)`
+        1. Set the status of the response to 200 with the function `response.status(200)`.
+A `200` code means that everything is ok.

-        2. Send the file data back to the user via the function `response.send()`
+        2. We will now use `response.send()` to tell the client everything went ok.
+You can place any message you like inside the parentheses, for example `response.send('Thank you for using my server! 🤖!)`

     - If the `Promise` rejects: